Nati255/DB-Project/Stage1/README.md

    - **Attributes:**
      - Subject_ID: Foreign key referencing the Subject table.
      - Teacher_ID: Foreign key referencing the Teacher table.
-     - DateAssign: Date of assignment.
+     - DateAssign: Date of joining to study a subject.
    - **Purpose:** Establishes relationships between teachers and subjects they are assigned to teach.

 6. **Class:**